ritwikbera/DeepLearningUtilities/README.md

 * _Beam Search_ : Used a lot in language models' inference for most likely sequence decoding.

-* _K-Means Clustering based Layer-wise Weight Quantization_ : Idea introduced in _Deep Compression_ paper to reduce number of unique weights to be stored for a NN model.

 * _Node2Vec_: Generating random walks on graph networks to generate skipgram-style node embeddings.
 Note: (need to add test code).

-* _Knowledge Distillation_: Template for knowledge distillation training.
-Used in __Parallel WaveNet__ training, among other to reduce model size.
-Useful only for models with softmax outputs.
-Anneal temperature as training progresses for stable gradients.

-### PyTorch Tools

-* _Memory Profiling with PyTorch Hooks_ : Useful in optimizing models, can help visualize memory usage during checkpointed training as well (Note: This is is not working with latest PyTorch update).

-* _Unit test to verify parameter behavior during training_ : Useful while training GANs or during transfer learning where only a certain subset of parameters need to be tuned during training.

-* _DataLoader with Cache_